databhishek/databhishek.github.io/index.md

 ---

 <div class="lead pretty-links">
   Hi!
-My name is Abhishek Singh.

-  I'm a high school student from India.
-I really like computers and love teaching them to do things.
-Aspiring data scientist.
-I like to <a href="{{ site.baseurl }}/articles">write</a> about technology and sometimes write short stories as well.

-  Very nice to meet you!
+I'm Abhishek Singh, a high school [student](/about) from India.

+  When I'm not [programming](https://github.com/databhishek), you can find me playing the guitar, reading [books](/books) or solving the Rubik's cube.

 </div>